marcosvbras/100-days-of-ruby/README.md

 -   [60 Days Of Shell Script](https://github.com/marcosvbras/60-days-of-shell-script)
 -   [100 Days Of Swift](https://github.com/marcosvbras/100-days-of-swift)

 ## Why am I doing this?
-Why Ruby?

 Writing code that works is easy (most of the time).
 But writing efficient, clear, concise, scalable, and maintainable code is very difficult.
 It may be better with a lot of practice in various types of problems and paradigms, in addition to having mastery of the language you are coding.
+Because of that, I decided to code every day to get out of my comfort zone and improve my view about the huge world of software development.

+## Why Ruby?

 Everything is beautiful in **Ruby**: the name, the logo and the syntax, of course.
 The **Syntax Sugar** is incredible and makes me miss it when I am coding with other programming languages.
 In addition, Ruby has a huge library amount, a large community and is used by big players (like Github).
 So, let's code?